Macros

 .

-The output will be the following: The "user.mxf" (mp4, etc.) will be created in "Some Name Munich" folder.
+The output will be the following: The "user.mxf" (mp4, etc.) will be created in the "Some Name Munich" folder.
 The file can be found in the following location: C:\Temp\ Some Name munich.

 The same scenario is typical for the {job.modifier.name} macros.